civictechindex/CTI-website-frontend/README.md

 ## Step 1 Become a member of the repository Team

-In the `civic-tech-index` slack channel, send your GitHub name to the project manager (or on the slack channel thread) and we'll add you as a member to the GitHub repository Team.
+1. In the `civic-tech-index` slack channel, post your email address to the project manager and we'll add you to the Google Drive.

-Once you have accepted the GitHub invite (comes via email or in your GitHub notifications), please do the following:

-1. Mark your own membership public https://help.github.com/en/articles/publicizing-or-hiding-organization-membership#changing-the-visibility-of-your-organization-membership
+Once you've been added to the Google Drive, we will send you a link to the roster and request that you add yourself.

+1. Once you've added yourself to the roster, we have verified you can edit files in the CTI Google Drive.
+Please notify the PM.

 1. Setup two factor authentication on your account https://github.com/hackforla/governance/issues/20

+1. We will add you as a member to the GitHub repository Team.
+Once you have accepted the GitHub invite (comes via email or in your GitHub notifications), please mark your membership public https://help.github.com/en/articles/publicizing-or-hiding-organization-membership#changing-the-visibility-of-your-organization-membership

 ## Using Git